ractopen/LaravelFrameWorkPersonal/README.md

 ### Key Features

-✅ Email uniqueness check (prevents duplicate users)
+✅ Username uniqueness check (prevents duplicate users)
 ✅ Plain text password storage (easy to view in database)
 ✅ Clear flow explanations with keypoints in all files